Krzychu81/pavlov-vr-rcon/README.md

 - Name (can be anything)
 - IP of your RCON endpoint
-- Password to your RCON endpoint
+- Password to your RCON endpoint (or leave it empty and enter hashed password instead)

 and press submit.
 It will generate the hash and use that for connection.